snowflakedb/snowflake-connector-net/README.md

 Building the Package
 ====================

+You can build Snowflake .NET connector applications for Window, Macintosh, and Linux operating systems.
+For information about supported operating system versions, refer to the [Client Versions and Support Policy](https://docs.snowflake.com/release-notes/requirements).

 Prerequisites
 -------------

-The Snowflake .NET connector supports only Windows.

 This project is developed under Visual Studio 2017.
 Earlier versions of Visual Studio are not supported.